Mabelle Kelso: Career as wireless operator

 Kelso wearing headphones outside the radio room aboard the S.S.
 Mariposa, on which she was radio operator during the summer of 1912.

-In early 1912, it was announced that R. H. Armstrong, manager of the Seattle office of the United Wireless Telegraph Company, had arranged for training two women, including Kelso, to became maritime radio operators.
+In early 1912, it was announced that R. H. Armstrong, manager of the Seattle office of the United Wireless Telegraph Company, had arranged for training two women, including Kelso, to become maritime radio operators.
 Studies included learning Continental telegraphic code, used for international shipping, and how to make minor repairs to the equipment.
 On June 6, 1912, Kelso was the first woman issued a "Certificate of Skill in Radiocommunication" under the provisions of the Wireless Ship Act of 1910, qualifying her to work as a maritime operator.
 Navy Lieutenant A. C. Call, who administered her examination at Bremerton Navy Yard in Seattle, was quoted as saying that she had passed with the highest mark of any applicant for a certificate who had ever appeared before him.

 Kelso was hired by United Wireless, and effective July 1 assigned to the S.S.
 Mariposa, a steamship which traveled between ports at Seattle and in Alaska.
 Her appointment generated some opposition from members of Congress who wished to bar women from holding such positions on seagoing ships; however, she received support from the Pacific Coast Wireless Inspector of United Wireless, who stated that "he knew of no law which would bar Miss Kelso from her position".

 In 1912 United Wireless went bankrupt, and its assets were taken over by the Marconi Wireless Telegraph Company of America.
 R. H. Sawler, the new head of the Seattle office, soon discharged Kelso from shipboard duties, stating that "it was against the policy of the company to employ women operators".
 Other accounts of the dismissal claimed that this action was due to an objection by the federal government's Department of Commerce and Labor.
 However, the department quickly denied any involvement, stating that there was no prohibition or women serving as marine operators, with government regulations explicitly stating that "Women are eligible as applicants for licenses of any class or grade upon the same conditions as men."

 Kelso was transferred to a shore station where she performed menial clerical duties, including keeping the books and transmitting from the shore station to the downtown office over a "buzzer" telegraph line.
 The passage of the Radio Act of 1912 meant that all previously issued operators certificates were voided, and operators now had to pass a standardized exam and qualify for a 1st, 2nd, or 3rd grade operating license.
 Kelso returned to the Bremerton Navy Yard and was issued a 1st grade license in February 1913.